cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 ## Summary and next steps

 This set of examples introduced some of the core concepts behind the {{< param product_name >}} blueprint.
 The most common use case for the {{< param product_name >}} blueprint is as an orchestrator of orchestrators.
-A blueprint can contain many different resources based on Terraform, Kubernetes, Ansible, and other tools across a mulcitcloud environment.
+A blueprint can contain many different resources based on Terraform, Kubernetes, Ansible, and other tools across a multicloud environment.
 To learn more on how this is done, refer to the relevant section in the {{< param product_name >}} [Getting Started guide](https://docs.cloudify.co/latest/trial_getting_started/)

 ## References